Mary Wilson (singer): The Supremes: 1959–1977

 The new lineup continued to record hit singles, although several stalled outside the top 20 chart range.
 Ross left the group in January 1970, and at her farewell performance Jean Terrell was introduced as the replacement for Ross.
 According to Wilson, Gordy told Wilson that he thought of having Syreeta Wright join the group in a last-minute change, after Terrell had already been introduced as lead singer, to which Wilson refused.
 From there, Gordy relinquished creative control of the group over to Wilson.
-With Terrell, the Supremes recorded seven top-40 hit singles in a three-year period, including "River Deep/Mountain High" (with the Four Tops), "Up the Ladder to the Roof", "Stoned Love", "Nathan Jones", and "Floy Joy".
-Unlike the latter years with Ross, the single "Automatically Sunshine" succeeded in reaching the top 20 charts, in which it had become the Supremes' final top 40 U.S. hit.
+With Terrell, the group reverted to the name "the Supremes;" known unofficially at first as "the New Supremes", and in later years informally called "The '70s Supremes".
+The Wilson-Birdsong-Terrell lineup recorded seven top-40 hit singles in a three-year period, including "River Deep/Mountain High" (with the Four Tops), "Up the Ladder to the Roof", "Stoned Love", "Nathan Jones", and "Floy Joy".
+Unlike the latter years with Ross, the single "Automatically Sunshine" succeeded in reaching the top 20 charts.

-In 1972, Cindy Birdsong left the group following marriage and pregnancy and was replaced by Lynda Lawrence.
+In 1972, Wilson took the lead on "I Keep It Hid", from The Supremes Produced and Arranged by Jimmy Webb.
+That same year, Cindy Birdsong left the group following marriage and pregnancy and was replaced by Lynda Laurence (then Tucker).
 The group's popularity and place on record charts dropped significantly.
 For the first time in a decade, two singles in a row failed to break into the top 40, including the Stevie Wonder penned-and-produced "Bad Weather".
-Discouraged, Jean Terrell and Lynda Lawrence both departed in late 1973.
+Discouraged, Jean Terrell and Lynda Laurence both departed in late 1973.
 Scherrie Payne was recruited from a group called The Glass House, and Cindy Birdsong returned.
 Beginning with this lineup change, Wilson began doing almost half of the group's lead vocal duties, as she was considered the group's main attraction and reason for continuing.

-In 1975, Wilson sang lead on the Top 10 disco hit "Early Morning Love".
-In 1976, the group scored its final hit single with "I'm Gonna Let My Heart Do the Walking", written and produced by Brian and Eddie Holland and included on the album High Energy.
+In 1975, Wilson sang lead on the Top 10 disco hit "Early Morning Love", which was released as a single in the United Kingdom only from the album, The Supremes.
+In 1976, the group scored its final Top 40 hit single with "I'm Gonna Let My Heart Do the Walking", written and produced by Brian and Eddie Holland and included on the album High Energy.
 Birdsong again departed, just before the album's release, and was replaced by the group's final official member, Susaye Greene, whose voice was dubbed over two songs.
 High Energy was well-received, but the follow-up album Mary, Scherrie & Susaye, released in 1977, would be their last.
 During a meeting with Motown, Wilson's husband Pedro Ferrer had notified Motown that Wilson would leave the Supremes to embark on a solo career.
 On June 12, 1977, Wilson gave her farewell performance with the Supremes at London's Drury Lane Theatre.
 Meanwhile, Payne and Greene had planned to continue as the Supremes, but a replacement for Wilson proved to be unsuccessful, in which the Supremes officially disbanded.